-- The students admitted to this program have looked into all the major options and might be interested in an interdisciplinary field or need more time to explore which major best fits their interests.
-It’s a selective program, admitting only about 100 students a year.
+The First-Year Undeclared program is selective and admits approximately 100 students each year.
+The students admitted to this program have considered all major options; they are often interested in an interdisciplinary field or need more time to explore which major best fits their interests.

 Students who have narrowed down their selection to two engineering majors are advised to list one of the majors as their first choice and the other as their second choice.
 By carefully choosing classes in consultation with an advisor, a student can keep their options open to transfer to a different engineering major at the end of their first year.

 The second-choice major should be carefully chosen and reflect the student’s career interests at application time.
 Some students who list Undeclared as their first choice may be admitted to their second-choice option, depending on demand.

 First-Year Engineering Undeclared students will take a regular set of foundational courses common to many engineering majors, plus at least one (and possibly two) “gateway” courses.
 Foundational courses include Calculus (2 semesters), Chemistry (1 or 2 semesters), Physics (1 semester) and Rhetoric (1 semester).